ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 - `as_element()`: Interprets a sequence of bytes as a group element in `GG`.
-For an array of byte arrays, we define the function `as_elements()` to individually deserialize each of the individual byte arrays into a group element and output a new array containing each scalar value.
+For an array of byte arrays, we define the function `as_elements()` to individually deserialize each of the individual byte arrays into a single group element and output a new array containing each of these elements.

 ## API instantiation {#voprf-api}